Investment Property Financing

 Investment property financing is faster and easier to obtain from hard money lenders as they primarily work with real estate investors and better understand their needs.
 Hard money investment property lenders are able to approve the borrower’s loan request and fund the loan much faster than conventional lenders such banks or credit unions could if they were able to offer investment property loans.

-Investment property mortgage rates are always going to be higher than conventional mortgage rates due to the increased amount of risk.
-The investment property mortgage rates may vary based on the specifics of the loan scenario such as length of loan, loan to value (LTV), condition and location of property and overall perceived risk of the investment.
-Many conventional lenders solely focus on owner occupied home mortgages and do not provide financing for investment property mortgages.
+Investment property mortgage rates are higher than conventional mortgage rates due to the increased amount of risk.
+Investment property loan rates may vary based on the specifics of the loan scenario such as length of loan, loan to value (LTV), condition and location of property and overall perceived risk of the investment.
+Most conventional lenders solely focus on owner occupied home mortgages and do not provide financing for investment property loans.

 Quick Close with a Hard Money Investment Property Loan

 Reputable hard money lenders are able to fund an investment property loan request in as few 3-5 days if the borrower needs the funds right away to close escrow.
 In many cases a real estate investor will choose to use hard money financing to quickly acquire an investment property and then begin looking for a longer-term, lower cost financing option.
 This acquisition strategy is especially beneficial during a real estate market when many buyers are competing for few properties.

 Sellers are often more likely to accept an offer from a buyer with hard money financing than a buyer with conventional financing.
 Experienced sellers understand that hard money lenders are able to fund much faster and have fewer issues during escrow than conventional lenders.
 A buyer with hard money financing can even offer a shorter escrow period to entice an anxious seller to accept their offer.
 In some cases a seller may even accept a lower offer because it comes with a shorter escrow period and hard money financing.